Henrique-Shiguemoto/rRaster/README.md

 ## rRaster

-This is an SDL2 rasterizer in C++, the idea is to maybe use this for game development or visualizing data in general.
+This is an SDL2 rasterizer in C++, the idea is to maybe use this for game prototyping or visualizing data in general.

 ## Screenshots